Lattice-Automation/synbio/README.md

             records.extend(parse(os.path.join(GG_DIR, file), "genbank"))
     return records

-# create a combinatorial library design from multiple "bins"
+# create a combinatorial library design from all valid combinations
 design = Combinatorial(read_all_records())

 # create a protocol using Golden Gate as the sole composite step and run
 protocol = GoldenGate(
     name="CombinatorialBins Golden Gate",
     design=design,
-    resistance="KanR",  # only keep circularized plasmids with KanR min_count=5,  # only keep circularized plasmids from >=5 SeqRecords )
+    include=["KanR"],  # only keep circularized plasmids with KanR min_count=5,  # only keep circularized plasmids from >=5 SeqRecords )